BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdEditingAudio.md

 - **MMP** deliberately doesn't support re-encoding of audio and video files
 - this is what makes editing and exporting of editing files so quick; it is basically a copy/paste operation
 - the option to re-encode files might be considered if there is enough demand for it
-- also, you can if you wish retrieve the FFmpeg command from the .log file and rerun it to include re-encoding
+- also, you can if you wish retrieve the FFmpeg command from the .log file and rerun an amended version of it in a Console Window to include re-encoding
 <br />
 <br />